Frivolous Units: Wider Networks Are Not Really That Wide: Frivolous Units

-Why this discrepancy between networks whose capacity constraints can be understood in terms of removable units and ones whose capacity constraints can be understood in terms of repeated units?
-Here, we clarify that these two mechanisms can emerge either together or independent of one another.

-Let $\mathcal{S}$ and $\mathcal{L}$ denote respectively a narrow and a wide deep network with the same architecture.
-Let $\rvu$ refer to the activity of the layer before the output layer in $\mathcal{S}$ and $\rvw$ the incoming weights of the output layer of $\mathcal{S}$.
-Thus, the output of $\mathcal{S}$ is equal to $\rvw^T\rvu$.
-We now construct examples of a large network $\mathcal{L}$, twice the size of $\mathcal{S}$, that compute the same function as $\mathcal{S}$ yet develop different amounts of removable and repeated units.
-There are many other possible cases than the ones presented here.
+As reflected in Fig.~\ref{fig:concept_examples}, we clarify here that prunability and redundancy are distinct and prove by construction that they can emerge either together or independently.
+Recall that $\mathcal{N}$ and $\mathcal{W}$ denote respectively a narrow and a wide DNN with the same architecture and that each represents a mapping from datapoints to labels denoted by $f_\mathcal{N}$ and $f_\mathcal{W}$.
+Let $\rvu$ refer to the activity of the layer before the output layer in $\mathcal{N}$ and $\boldsymbol\theta$ the incoming weights for the output layer of $\mathcal{N}$.
+Thus, the output of $\mathcal{N}$ is equal to $\boldsymbol\theta^T\rvu$.
+Examples can be constructed of a wide network $\mathcal{W}$, twice the size of $\mathcal{N}$, such that $ f_\mathcal{N}=f_\mathcal{W}$ (not only approximately, but exactly) yet each $\mathcal{W}$ has different levels of prunability and redundancy.
+Note that there are other possible cases aside from the prototypes presented here.